ruby-hyperloop/ruby-hyperloop.io/source/tutorials/hyperloopjs/chatapp.html.md

   end
 end

-class Message < React::Component::Base
+class Message < Hyperloop::Component
   def render
     FormattedDiv(markdown: "This **Markdown** will eventually be a message") end end

-class InputBox < React::Component::Base
+class InputBox < Hyperloop::Component
   def render
     div do
       "An input box to send new messages will".br